Household Hazardous Waste Collection

 8:30 a.m. - 5:00 p.m. or E-mail us now.

 24/7 Hot line 586-466-7923

 Environmental Protection Agency

-Michigan Department of Agriculture (Clean Sweep)
+Michigan Department of Agriculture and Rural Development (Clean Sweep)